 As you can imagine, the possibilities for the formation of TCA are numerous.
 For instance, cork bark undergoes sterilization in the production of corks, and bottles need to be sanitized before being used.

-Of course, chlorine is found in our water supply, and many cleaning agents.
+Of course, chlorine is found in our water supply, and in many cleaning agents.
 For this reason, wineries are vigilant when it comes to their water source and how they sanitize not only bottles but all winery equipment, and often eschew such chlorine detergents in favor of peroxide based cleaners.

 II.
 What does a corked wine smell like?